nikitabugrovsky/gemini-function-calling/README.md

 Finally, the script prints the result of the function call, which includes the temperature.

+**Date:** July 17, 2025

+To improve code organization and reusability, the core logic for the weather tool has been refactored into a separate module.
+The `get_current_temperature` function, its helper functions, and the detailed instructions for the model are now located in `tools/weather_tool.py`.
+The main scripts (`gemini-genai.py` and `gemini-openai.py`) import this module to access the tool's functionality, keeping the API interaction logic separate from the tool's implementation.

 ## Dependencies

 This project uses `uv` to manage dependencies and run the scripts.
 The required Python libraries are specified within each script.